vignesh-natarajxn/aml-aks-poc/README.md

-# In order to use github pages, you need to disable CORS and enable HTTP-HTTPS requests ('Allow' Insecure Content on your browser)
+# In order to use github pages, CORS needs to be disabled and HTTP-HTTPS requests needs to be enabled('Allow' Insecure Content) on the browser.

-# A simple application serving as Proof Of Concept for AML + AKS deployed model
+## A full-stack application serving as Proof of Concept for AML + AKS deployed model

-Predict quality of wine using Decision Tree algorithm.
+Predict quality of wine through a Decision Tree algorithm.

 Azure Machine Learning + Azure Kubernetes Service.